THOMAS FOWELL BUXTON (1786-1845)

 Although his mother was a Quaker, he was brought up in the Church of England faith of his father.
 She brought up the boys in an unusual way, giving them the freedom to go wherever they pleased and do anything they wished.
 Fowell almost assumed the position of master of the house, but his mother’s rule was law.
 Fowell describes himself as a boy, “of a daring, violent, domineering temper”.
 However, his mother said “Never mind, he is self-willed now – you will see it turn out well in the end”.
 A long time later he wrote to his mother, “I constantly feel, especially in action and exertion for others, the effects of principles early planted by you in my mind.”
 One such principle was the hatred of slavery and the slave trade.

 “…and I became at ten years old almost as much the master of the family as I am of this family at the present moment.
 My mother, a woman of great talents and great energy, perpetually inculcated on my brothers and sisters that they were to obey me, and I was rather encouraged to play the little tyrant.
 She treated me as an equal, conversed with me, and led me to form and express my opinions without reserve.
 This system had obvious and great disadvantages, but it was followed by some few incidental benefits.
-Throughout life I have acted and thought for myself; and to this kind of habitual decision I am indebted for all the success I have met with.”
+Throughout life I have acted and thought for myself, and to this kind of habitual decision I am indebted for all the success I have met with.”

 Like his father, Fowell had a life-long love of field sports, particularly shooting.
 This love partly came from his ‘guide, philosopher and friend’, the gamekeeper, Abraham.
 At the age of fifteen he had plenty of opportunity to shoot, because, after eight fairly fruitless years at his school in Greenwich, he persuaded his mother to allow him to live at home.
 What might have happened to this young man had he been allowed to continue in this way is open to question, but God had a plan.

-Fowell had previously met a boy of his own age, John Gurney, who lived with his father and ten siblings at Earlham Hall, just outside Norwich.
+Fowell had previously met a boy of his own age, Joseph John Gurney, who lived with his father and ten siblings at Earlham Hall, just outside Norwich.
 In the autumn of 1801 he was invited to stay at Earlham.
 This seems to have been a turning point in the future reformer’s life.
 The Gurneys were a Quaker family, although at this time all but Elizabeth seem to have been only token Christians.
 Their mother was probably a more committed Quaker, but she died in 1792 when her youngest child was only 15 months old, so for nearly ten years the eldest sibling, Catherine, had been the mother of the household.
 For fifty years this amazing woman, who never married, dedicated her life to her siblings.
 With input from her father, she helped create one of the most extraordinary families ever seen in England.
-Apart from Daniel, the youngest, the other ten all became passionate born again Christians who did incredible things to extend the Kingdom of God.
+All eleven became passionate born again Christians who did incredible things to extend the Kingdom of God.
 One of them was Elizabeth, who as Elizabeth Fry was a great reformer of the prisons and a Quaker minister; another, Joseph was also a reformer and Quaker minister; a third, Samuel, was a brilliant businessman who gave away approximately £20,000 pa to good causes, (which would be about £13 million per annum based on average earnings in 1856); a fourth was a saintly Quaker minister; and a fifth married Buxton.